AryehRotberg/HiRISE-3.2/README.md

 In this project I will be using a pretrained model ResNet50V2 to classify mars landmarks orbital images to replicate the results of the "Deep Mars" paper by Wagstaff et al.

-A personal project to replicate the results of the "Deep Mars" paper by Wagstaff et al.

 #### Contents:
 - map-proj/: Directory containing individual cropped landmark images
 - labels-map-proj.txt: Class labels (ids) for each landmark image